rgeraldes24/solc/docs/yul.rst

         G'', Ln, L''[$ret1], ..., L''[$retm]
     E(G, L, l: StringLiteral) = G, L, str(l),
-        where str is the string evaluation function, which for the EVM dialect is defined in the section 'Literals' above E(G, L, n: HexNumber) = G, L, hex(n) where hex is the hexadecimal evaluation function, which turns a sequence of hexadecimal digits into their big endian value
+        where str is the string evaluation function, which for the ZVM dialect is defined in the section 'Literals' above E(G, L, n: HexNumber) = G, L, hex(n) where hex is the hexadecimal evaluation function, which turns a sequence of hexadecimal digits into their big endian value